 Remember, if they got an apple, they got a banana.

 Meet Advidi there

-We have a premium booth at the Meet Market and will be there both days with our elite traveling team: The Adverthaising Warriors.
-Stop by and say hi – we’ll be at at Booth B57, near the center of the exhibition.
-You can even win a free flight!
+We have a premium booth at the Meet Market and will be there both days with a full team.
+Stop by and say hi – we’ll be at at Booth B30, near the center of the exhibition.
 We’re excited to meet affiliates from around the world, whether you work with us already or not.

 A bit about us

-Advidi is a Dutch affiliate network based in Amsterdam.
-We believe in putting people before profits, which means we value every relationship we have with affiliates and advertisers alike.
+We believe in putting people before profits, which means we focus on developing long-term relationships with affiliates and advertisers alike.
 Our primary verticals are Dating, iGaming, Health & Beauty and Mainstream, while our focus is on helping affiliates find exclusive offers, optimize campaigns and deliver the best possible traffic to our trusted advertisers.
-Learn more about who we are.

 We can’t hide our excitement.
-Follow our social media channels for updates on Thai culture, industry news and more useful stuff to help you get in the Affiliate World Asia mindset.
-And if you found this guide useful, please help us build the anticipation by sharing it!
+Follow our social media channels for updates on Thai culture, industry news and more useful stuff to help you get in the Affiliate World Asia 2017 mindset.
+Feel free to book a meeting below... and if you found this guide useful, please help us build the anticipation by sharing it!